-I started painting silk 3 years ago and use many different techniques to produce a wide range of brilliant effects.
+I started painting silk around a decade ago and use many different techniques to produce a wide range of brilliant effects.
 These include working with water, salt, sugar, and alcohol.
 My silk scarf designs are inspired by the sea, the sky and the sun of Argyll.
 The beautiful colours and tones here are reflected in the vibrant scarves I create.

 These, in turn, can compliment every outfit, mood or event, whilst being cool on a hot day and warm on a cold day!

 As well as something to be worn, I also work silk, beautiful colours and a tad of impressionism to make paintings.
 Using gutta to keep lines sharp these pictures are stunning.

 All silk works are painted, steamed, washed and ironed to complete the product and enhance the original lustre and natural hand of silk.

 I create original hand painted designs on silk scarves.